haoxiangxu23/stado/README.md

 ## Overview

-&emsp; Present a new action tubelet detection framework, termed as **MovingCenter Detector (MOC-detector)**, by treating an action instance as a trajectory of moving points.
+Present a new action tubelet detection framework, termed as **MovingCenter Detector (MOC-detector)**, by treating an action instance as a trajectory of moving points.
 MOC-detector is decomposed into three crucial head branches:

 - (1) **Center Branch** for instance center detection and action recognition.
 - (2) **Movement Branch** for movement estimation at adjacent frames to form moving point trajectories.